salgut408/MLB-Games/README.md

-# GameRedo
+# MLB Games

-# Artworks
+# MLB Games

-App to view MLB Games
+App to view MLB Games line scores, standings and current scores

 ## Description

 An app to view MLB Games, Teams, Players and stats, create favorites list.

-2nd iteration of an app using the MLB Stats API.
+<s>2nd</s> 4th iteration of an app using the MLB Stats API.